-But are almonds good for people with diabetes?
-Those who have diabetes need to watch what they consume and try to follow a healthy and balanced diet in order to control their blood glucose and keep their heart healthy.
+But are almonds good for those with diabetes?
+Those with this chronic condition need to watch what they consume and try to follow a healthy and balanced diet in order to control their blood glucose and keep their heart healthy.

-Here you will learn everything you should know about almonds and diabetes.
+Here is everything we should know about almonds and diabetes.

-Almonds are nutritionally beneficial for most people, but they are extremely good for those people who have diabetes.
+Almonds are nutritionally beneficial for most people, but they are extremely good for those with diabetes.
 O’Shea-Kochenbach says that almonds might help lower the rise in insulin levels and blood sugar (glucose) after meals.

-In one 2011 study, researchers came to the discovery that the consumption of 2 oz of almonds was linked with lower levels of fasting sugar and fasting insulin.
+In Horizon, researchers came to the discovery that the consumption of 2 oz of almonds was linked with lower levels of fasting sugar and fasting insulin.
 This is around 45 almonds.

 However, in this study, the participants actually reduced their caloric consumption by enough in order to accommodate the addition of the almonds.
 They did this in order not to consume extra calories.

-Another 2010 study came to the discovery that consuming almonds might help increase insulin sensitivity in individuals who have prediabetes.
+Another Healthline came to the discovery that consuming almonds might help increase insulin sensitivity in individuals who have prediabetes.

-People who have diabetes, also have a higher risk of heart disease.
+Having diabetes means having a higher risk of heart disease as well.
 The good thing about almonds is that they might reduce this risk.

 It is like that since almonds are abundant in monounsaturated fat.
 This is the same kind of fat linked with olive oil for its benefits on the health of the heart.

-Although yes, nuts are a high-calorie snack; they don’t contribute to weight gain if you eat them in moderation.
-They contain healthy fats and make you feel full.
+Although yes, nuts are a high-calorie snack; they don’t contribute to weight gain if we eat them in moderation.
+They contain healthy fats and make us feel full.

 In one 2012 study, the scientists came to the discovery that long-term high blood glucose levels might lead to loss of magnesium through the urine.

-Due to this, individuals who have diabetes might be at more significant risk for magnesium deficiency.
+Due to this, individuals who have this chronic disease might have a higher risk of magnesium deficiency.